 In conclusion, Federal Reserve interest rate changes are pivotal in shaping global financial markets.
 As a trader, keeping a close eye on these decisions, understanding their implications, and adjusting strategies accordingly are critical to navigating both forex and crypto markets.
 The Fed's rate decisions provide vital clues about the future economic environment, offering traders opportunities to capitalize on shifts in market sentiment.

-From July 23 to 24, renowned economist Mr. Fu Peng — a specially appointed financial think tank expert for national media outlets including Xinhua News Agency and China Central Television — will attend WikiEXPO in Hong Kong.
-He will join global industry leaders, regulatory representatives, and fintech experts to discuss new challenges in trading security amid profound macroeconomic transformation.
+On July 23–24, renowned economist Fu Peng, a specially appointed financial think-tank expert for national media outlets such as Xinhua News Agency and China Central Television, will be in Hong Kong to attend the WikiEXPO.
+He will join global industry leaders, regulatory representatives, and fintech experts to discuss new challenges to trading safety amid macroeconomic shifts.